alexanderpiers/damicm-image-preproc/README.md

 -d --directory <dir>
 -a --all
 -r --recursive
+-p --print
 -h --help
 ```

 The arguments for `-f` can be a list of filenames (also supports wildcard matching) or a regex pattern, and all files in the directory that match the pattern will be processed. `-d` is the directory to search for files to process.
 By default, only files where the processed results are not in the `<outfilename>` will be processed; to process all files that match, use the `-a` flag.
+To print to terminal instead of saving to file, use the `-p` flag.

 Use `python image_preproc.py -h` for help.